nicolaprezza/Re-Pair/README.md

 ### Description

+NOTE: CODE STILL IN DEVELOPMENT AND NOT YET FINISHED!

 This code computes the Re-Pair grammar of a input ASCII file using roughly (2n + eps) * log n bits of RAM during execution, where eps>0 is a small constant.
 Running time is linear.

 ### Download